 Read more about the difference between the two colleges below.

-RACGP has four pathways that lead to Fellowship:
+The RACGP has pathways which lead to Fellowship include:

-- Fellowship in Advanced Rural General Practice (FARGP) — a qualification recognising advanced rural skills awarded in addition to FRACGP, this is not a stand-alone qualification.
+- Fellowship in Advanced Rural General Practice (FARGP) — a qualification recognising advanced rural skills awarded in addition to FRACGP, this is not a stand-alone qualification, it is an extra year of training completed after you finish your FRACGP.

 - Specialist Pathway Program (SPP) — A pathway to Fellowship for international medical graduates based on previous training and experience in general practice.